 The term “Blackboard organization” is used to describe an empty Blackboard course that can be used by USC’s colleges, departments, faculty, staff, and/or students for activities that are in support of the educational, research, or administrative mission of the University.

-A Blackboard organization is similar to a Blackboard course and shares the same layout, tools, and features.
 Like a Blackboard course, an organization allows authorized participants who have USC Blackboard accounts to access documents and collaborate with other organization participants in a secure-access environment.
 Unlike a Blackboard course, however, an organization

 - Cannot be used for course credit-earning activities, and